Road to Offer

 Live communication dynamics.
 The experience of having your reasoning challenged mid-sentence.
 The feeling of speaking under real-time evaluation.
 Learning to handle data handoffs smoothly.
 Managing the anxiety of being observed.

 These matter — but they are refinements on top of a foundation that solo practice builds.
-A candidate who enters their first partner session with strong structuring, solid math, and clear verbal delivery gets dramatically more from that session than someone who has not done the solo groundwork.

 The Seven Solo Practice Methods (Ranked by Effectiveness)